 As of writing the most recent changes respect of disguised remuneration tax schemes are the Finance Acts 2017, which comprise the Finance Act 2017 and the Finance Act (Number 2) 2017, and the current worldwide disclosure facility.
 The very recent legislative changes provide a liability for the loan charge (or the “DR Charge”) for any tax schemes ongoing as at 5 April 2019.

-One of the most recent changes is the provision for accelerated payment notices of 50% on such loans which will commence from April 2019 and the provisions governing the requirement to disclose such arrangements if a taxpayer is to avoid such a charge.
+One of the most recent changes is the provision for accelerated payment notices of 50% on such loans which commenced from April 2019 and the provisions governing the requirement to disclose such arrangements if a taxpayer is to avoid such a charge.

 - these new legislative changes have further amended provisions of tax legislation (including the Income Tax (Earnings and Pensions) Act 2003 in respect of double taxation relief, the definition of employment income and the liability for payment of an accelerated payment notice where a loan or tax scheme is seen to exist;

 - although these changes further complicate what is already a very complicated portfolio of tax legislation designed as part of HMRC’s anti-avoidance strategy in respect of disguised remuneration tax schemes, the use of accelerated payment notices and the associated personal liability of such schemes means that any recipient of benefits from such tax schemes arising and outstanding since 1999 may be liable to this charge (which is likely to be at 50%).